-Louisiana is a state in the Southeastern region of the United States of America.
+Louisiana is located in the Southeastern region of the United States of America.
 It shares borders with Arkansas, Mississippi, Texas, and the Gulf of Mexico.
-The capital and second largest city is called Baton Rouge.
-The largest city that Louisiana is home to is called New Orleans and it is home to the historic park where Louisiana was made part of USA territory.
-Louisiana was named after Louis XIV, King of France and it is often referred to as "The Pelican State" due to the abundance of brown pelicans that can be found along the coast as well as the fact that the brown pelican is the state animal and a very important symbol.
-Louisiana is also sometimes referred to as "The Bayou State" due to its many slow and sluggish rivers as well as "The Sugar State" due to the sugar cane that is grown here.
+The capital and second largest city is Baton Rouge., while the largest city in Louisiana is New Orleans.
+Louisiana was named after Louis XIV, King of France and is often referred to as, "The Pelican State" due to the abundance of brown pelicans that can be found along the coast as well as the fact that the brown pelican is the state animal and a very important symbol.
+Louisiana is also sometimes referred to as, "The Bayou State" due to its many slow and sluggish rivers as well as, "The Sugar State" due to the sugar cane that is grown in the state.

-The first inhabitants of Louisiana were Native American tribes which included the Choctaw, Natchez, Chitimacha, and Atakapa.
-Europeans first explored the area that is now Louisiana in 1528, during the Panfilo de Narvaez expedition when the mouth of the Mississippi River was located.
+The earliest residents of Louisiana were Native American including the Choctaw, Natchez, Chitimacha, and Atakapa Tribes among others.
+Europeans first explored the area that is now Louisiana in 1528, during the Panfilo de Narvaez expedition which is remembered as the expedition where the mouth of the Mississippi River was located.
 In the 17th Century, the French and French Canadians established a foothold on the Mississippi River.

 The first permanent settlement in Louisiana was the Fort Maurepas which was established in 1669 by French officer Pierre Le Moyne D'lberville.
 In 1682, Robert Cavelier de La Salle named the area Louisiana which translates to (related to Louis) and the City of Natchitoches was established in 1714.
 In 1718, the French Quarter (Vieux Carre which translates as Old Square) which is now located in New Orleans was founded by Jean-Baptiste Le Moyne and New Orleans was developed around this.
-In 1763, the Spanish took control of Louisiana but returned it to the French in 1800.
-In 1803, Louisiana became a territory of the United States of America during the Louisiana purchase, and as a result of this, the size of the United States of America doubled.
-Following the Louisiana purchase, Louisiana was a territory of New Orleans until it became the official 18th state of the United States of America on April 6th, 1812.
+In 1763, the Spanish took control of Louisiana but relinquished control to the French in 1800.
+The Louisiana Purchase in 1803, made Louisiana a territory of the United States.
+Following the Louisiana Purchase, Louisiana briefly became a territory know as New Orleans until eventually being admitted as the official 18th state of the United States of America on April 6th, 1812.